-On April 19, join us on the Outdoor Symbolic Memorial at 8:55 a.m. for the Annual Remembrance Ceremony which commemorates those who were killed, those who survived and those changed forever.
-And on the last Sunday in April, tens of thousands of runners from around the world participate in the Memorial Marathon.
+A Remembrance Ceremony is held annually on April 19 at the Outdoor Symbolic Memorial.
+It commemorates those who were killed, those who survived and those changed forever.
+Also each year, tens of thousands of runners from around the world lace up to participate in the Memorial Marathon.
 This is truly a Run to Remember, bringing the community together to celebrate life and hope.

 It's time to discover, explore and plan your great American road trip.

 Scroll down to choose an Adventure or look around and create an Adventure of your own.Next